 Common myths include:

-- Bisexuals just can’t decide – Western concepts of sexuality rely on opposites (man or woman, straight or gay), and bisexuality doesn’t fit neatly.
+- Bisexuals just can’t decide – Western concepts of sexuality often rely on opposites (man or woman, straight or gay), and bisexuality doesn’t fit neatly.
 This is one of the main reasons why bisexuality is often so difficult for other people to understand.

 - Bisexuals like to look androgynous – the way a person looks, behaves and dresses are different things, and usually not related to sexual preference.